-Robinsons Bank Corp.
-(RobinsonsBank), a commercial bank, is the surviving entity between the merger of Robinsons Savings Bank and Robinsons Bank Corp. (formerly known as The Royal Bank of Scotland (Phils.) as approved by the BSP in December 2010 and by the SEC in May 2011.
-60% of the common stocks are owned by JG Capital Services Corp., while Robinsons Holdings Inc. owns the remaining 40%.
+Robinsons Bank Corporation (RBC / the Bank), a commercial bank, is the surviving entity between the merger of Robinsons Savings Bank and Robinsons Bank Corporation (formerly known as The Royal Bank of Scotland (Phils.)) as approved by the Bangko Sentral ng Pilipinas (BSP) in December 2010 and by the SEC in May 2011.
+60% of the common stocks are owned by JG Capital Services Corporation (JGCSC), a wholly-owned subsidiary of JG Summit, while Robinsons Holdings Inc. (RRHI) owns the remaining 40%.

-Robinsons Savings Bank started its operations in November 1997, and was a wholly-owned subsidiary of JG Summit Capital Services at that time.
+Robinsons Savings Bank started its operations in November 1997, and was a wholly-owned subsidiary of JGSCS at that time.
+In the second quarter of 2010, JGCSC and RRHI then jointly acquired 100% of the shares of The Royal Bank of Scotland (Phils.).